United States Flag - Proud to be an American

 Loose/Broken Mini-USB Port:

 The USB port has a limited life.
 After a period of time, the connector will become loose and often, you'll have to wiggle the USB plug around to get your GPS to charge.
-Although not always practical, I recommend that you charge your GPS with your car adapter cradle.
-The reason I say this, is because your GPS's car adapter cradle was designed with a spring-loaded connection/mechanism (some G-Brands only), that has a far greater life-span than that of the USB port.
+Although not always practical, we recommend that you charge your GPS with your car adapter cradle.
+The reason we say this, is because your GPS's car adapter cradle was designed with a spring-loaded connection/mechanism (some G-Brands only), that has a far greater life-span than that of the USB port.

 If your USB port has become loose, then it either needs to be resoldered or replaced.
 This is a surface mount component, which is very difficult to resolder using a standard soldering iron.